Dylan2169/STOR-390-Final/README.md

 # STOR 390 Final Project: Evaluating Actuarial Risk Assessment Instruments and Their Ethical Implications
 This repository contains five files for the STOR 390 Final Project submission.

-• Novel Analysis (RMD and PDF):Contains R code and markdown output used for the novel analysis section of the project.
-This includes attempts to replicate key methodologies discussed in the project, such as implementing fairness metrics and evaluating their trade-offs.
+• Novel Analysis (RMD and PDF): Contains the R code used to conduct the novel analysis of the COMPAS dataset.
+This file replicates Hart and Cooke's methodology using logistic regression and extends it with new approaches, such as interaction modeling and prediction interval analysis.

 • Final Paper (RMD and PDF): Includes the complete final paper text, references, and supporting arguments.
-The paper critiques the statistical measures of fairness, explores ethical frameworks including consequentialism and deontology, and applies these to real-world case studies like the COMPAS algorithm.

 • COMPAS Dataset (CSV): A publicly available dataset containing recidivism predictions, used for reproducing and analyzing bias and fairness in predictive algorithms.
 This dataset was used in the novel analysis portion of the project.

-In their paper, *Another Look at the (Im-)Precision of Individual Risk Estimates Made Using ActuarialRisk Assessment Instruments*, Hart and Cooke critically evaluate the precision and ethical implications of actuarial risk assessment instruments (ARAIs) used in criminal justice systems.
-This project extends their discussion by examining algorithmic fairness through various ethical frameworks, highlighting the challenges of balancing accuracy, fairness, and justice in statistical models.
+In their paper *Another Look at the (Im-)Precision of Individual Risk Estimates Made Using Actuarial Risk Assessment Instruments*, Hart and Cooke critique the reliability of ARAIs.
+This project builds on their work by applying their methods to the larger COMPAS dataset.
+Through the lens of utilitarian and deontological ethics, the paper argues that while ARAIs may offer efficiency at the group level, their use in individual decision-making raises profound ethical concerns.

-Through the lens of utilitarianism and deontology, this paper argues that while ARAIs may offer practical eﬀiciency at the group level, their application to individual decision-making raises profound moral concerns that challenge their legitimacy
+This repository is a resource for exploring the limitations, ethical implications, and potential improvements for ARAIs in high-stakes domains.